 Who: Rachel Teo

-Loves: My family, yoga and pilates
+Loves: My family, pilates and championing women in small business!

 Does: Owner of No.23 Collective

 I’m a lifelong non-drinker.
 Not because I don’t like alcohol, but because I can’t process it.
 That means, if I drink alcohol, I just go straight to not feeling well.
 But I don’t feel like I’m missing out, because the buzz people get seems fleeting to me.